marcellanz/go-21876/README.md

 ## issue reproduced

-Here we produce a zip file with data descriptors included for zip file entries using "-fd" flag with ZIP(1L) on MacOS.
-Then as described in the issue, the ruby script is used to remove directories out of the zip file and the zip file is transformed to a tar file using Go.
-Run the following script to reproduce the issue and check out the fix for it:
+Here we produce a zip file with data descriptors included for zip file entries using "-fd" flag with ZIP(1L) on macOS.
+Then, as described in the issue, the ruby script is used to remove directories out of the zip file and the zip file is transformed to a tar file using Go.
+Run the following script to reproduce the issue:

 ```
 cd src/org.golang.go.issues/21876
 # see it fail
 ./run.sh
-# see it not fail
+# see it not fail with cleared gp_flags (see below)
 ./run.sh -fixed
 ```